-To maintain its integrity as a public institution, it is critical TAMIU maintains neutrality in regards to any partisan political activity.
 The University cannot endorse, support, or promote any political candidate (either incumbents or new office seekers, members of their staffs, or their campaign representatives) or any partisan political activity.
 Furthermore, it is the intent and expectation of TAMIU for all faculty, staff, and students to avoid any behavior that could reasonably be interpreted as official University endorsement, support, or promotion of political candidates or partisan political activities.
-Nothing in this rule should be construed as limiting the right or ability of any member of the University community to express personal opinions or to exercise his or her right to engage in political activities outside his or her official capacity or affiliation with the University, within the limits of the System Policy 07.01 Ethics.
+Nothing in this rule should be construed as limiting the right or ability of any member of the University community to express personal opinions or to exercise his or her right to engage in political activities outside his or her official capacity or affiliation with the University, within the limits of the System Policy 07.03 Conflicts of Interest, Dual Office Holding and Political Activities.